kiyoNdux/KlimaTech_Docs/app/main.py.md

     scheduler.shutdown()
 ```

-- Runs when the application shuts down.
+- Ensures that APScheduler is cleanly stopped when the app shuts down.
-- Gracefully stops the scheduler to avoid dangling background threads.

 ---